 This is what you hear most investigators refer to as ‘Matrixing’ or ‘Pareidolia’.
 In a nutshell, your brain is trying to make sense of what it is looking at, so it makes you think you are looking at something you can familiarize yourself with.
 Think about it.
 How many times do you look into the clouds and think you see a man riding a horse or you look in the shower and on your steamy window you see a face or even a weird smiley face appearing on the brickwork of your house?
 This is the perfect example of Pareidolia.

 This phenomenon is a form of apophenia which is where the brain tries to make sense out of patterns of data.
 It is thought that this psychological phenomenon was a form of survival that we have inherited from our ancestors.

 "As soon as the infant can see, it recognizes faces, and we now know that this skill is hardwired in our brains.
 Those infants who a million years ago were unable to recognize a face smiled back less, were less likely to win the hearts of their parents, and less likely to prosper."

 The Demon Haunted World 1995

-If a baby did not recognise it's parents, it would interact and smile less.
-It is thought that the brain was 'wired' to recognise the faces to be able to form bonds with it's parents.
+If a baby did not recognize its parents, it would interact and smile less.
+It is thought that the brain was 'wired' to recognize the faces to be able to form bonds with its parents.
 When your child sees your face, it often lights up with a smile, even from those early weeks.
-The brain was trained to recognise faces.
+The brain was trained to recognize faces.

 Some of the more famous images are a favourite of conspiracy theorists such as seeing a face on the moon or devilish faces in the smoke of the twin towers burning.